KingOfTheNOPs/exfil-bof/README.md

 # Exfil BOF
-CS BOF used to exfil data over HTTPS via PUT request using wininet and chuncking.
+CS BOF used to exfil data over HTTPS via PUT request using wininet and chunking.

 ## BOF Usage
 ```